viera97/fastchat-mcp/README.md

 * ⚙️ Integration with `Tools`, `Resources`, and `Prompts` from MCP servers, achieving a well-integrated client workflow with each of these services.
 [Check flow](./doc/FLOW.md)
 * 🔐 Simple authentication system using [mcp-oauth](https://github.com/rb58853/mcp-oauth) and [this environmental configuration](#2-private-http-stream-server-with-authentication).
 Also integrate [headers authorization](#3-github-server-with-authentication-headers).
 * 👾 OpenAI GPT as an integrated LLM using any valid OpenAI language model.
-* 📡 Support for the httpstream protocol protocol.
+* 📡 Support for the httpstream transport protocol.
-* 📟 Support for the stdio protocol protocol.
+* 📟 Support for the stdio transport protocol.
 * 💻 Easy console usage via [`open_local_chat()`](./src/fastchat/dev.py); see [example1](#usage-example) for the use case.

 [See more in changelog](./doc//CHANGELOG.md)